Dpdl-io/DpdlEngine/README.md

 ## Features

-* **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
+* **DpdlEngine is optimized to run on a wide range of platforms** (JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
 * **Dpdl API provides access to the complete underlying Java JRE platform API's and to external java and Native shared libraries**
 * Multiple embeddable programming language plug-ins available: **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java, Groovy and Clojure programming languages can be <ins>embedded and executed** directly within Dpdl code</ins> (interpreted/compiled code)
 * **Dpdl Wasm runtime** plug-in included allows to compile WAT code and access 'Wasm' module functions from Dpdl and from embedded language code
 * No additional installations required (except add-on libraries)
-* **Further programming languages can be embedded via a dedicated kernel execution interface** (see 'DpdlCustom' tag in DpdlEngine.ini)
+* **Further programming languages can be embedded via a dedicated kernel execution interface in form of plug-ins** (see 'DpdlCustom' tag in DpdlEngine.ini)
-* Includes embedded C compiler: **On-the-fly compilation of embedded ANSI C code** in memory at runtime (via option 'dpdl:compile') for different targets (i386, RISC-V, ARM and TMS320C67xx) -> <ins>very fast compile time</ins>
+* **Includes embedded C compiler:** On-the-fly compilation of embedded ANSI C code <ins>in memory at runtime</ins> (for different targets: i386, x86_64, RISC-V, ARM and TMS320C67xx) -> <ins>very fast compile time!!!</ins>
 * **Built-in Dpdl scripting engine with support for custom extensions** (DpdlExtension interface) -> allows to dynamically add language features
 * On the fly conversion/compilation of Dpdl data struct's into native java bytecode
 * **Support for common IoT protocol stacks such as Bluetooth(tm)** (JSR-82) and